 Do Your Child's SSAT or ISEE Scores Really Matter?

-Bear in mind that the admissions office looks at many things when it reviews your application.
+Remember that the admissions office looks at many things when it reviews your application.
 The results of standardized admissions tests are just one part of the picture.
-Schools tend to look at the whole picture, not just one part of it.
+Schools tend to look at the whole picture, not just one part.
 For example, your child might score very well and not be accepted, while another applicant might have a lower test score and will be accepted.
-The admissions staff look at all the components of your child's application and make their decision accordingly.
+The admissions staff reviews all the components of your child's application and decides accordingly.
 If teacher recommendations corroborate the test score results, that is a very strong plus or minus for you.
 For example, if you scored well on the verbal section of the SSAT and your teacher writes glowing comments about your language arts skills, that will improve your chances significantly.
 The reverse is also true.
 A poor quantitative score combined with a weak or vague reference from your math teacher ("Johnny has challenges with his math lessons.") won't help your case.

 Understanding your child's SSAT results